-A few weeks ago, I came home from the beach with sand between my toes and a sunburn on the top of one foot.
-I had worn a broad-brimmed hat and sunglasses, applied sunscreen before I even put my bathing suit on—then reapplied after swimming and throughout the day—and covered up with a long-sleeve top after a few hours in the sun.
+Everyone has a story like this (or at least that’s what I’m telling myself).
+Despite diligence, there have been times when I’ve come home from the beach with sand between my toes and a sunburn on the top of a foot.
+Though I wore a broad-brimmed hat and sunglasses, applied sunscreen before I even put my bathing suit on—then reapplied after swimming and throughout the day—and covered up with a long-sleeve top after a few hours in the sun.
 I had done everything by the book, and somehow I had still missed that one foot.

 It’s a common mistake, says dermatologist Heather Rogers, MD, medical director of Modern Dermatology in Seattle.
 “Anything that’s perpendicular to the sun is going to burn easier,” she tells me.